tonnytech/Backroads-Tour-company/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Backroad tours <a name="about-project"></a>

-**Math Magicians** is a Single Page Application developed using React and Redux.
+**Backroads-tours** is a Single Page Application developed using React and Redux.
 We use the `create-react-app` build tool for development.
-The core component of the project is a calculator component that allows users to perform arithmetic operations.
+It is a landing page developed for the Backroads-tours company.

 ## 🛠 Built With <a name="built-with"></a>

+- HTML
+- CSS

 ### Tech Stack <a name="tech-stack"></a>